ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/05-general-trees.md

 ::: TODO
 - Prio 3: update text
 - Prio 3: add use cases
+- Prio ?: Include some of the set-theoretical definitions?
 :::

 Binary trees are important, but there are also plenty of uses for trees